 Provide hands-on activities such as building a model solar system or creating a constellation map.
 These activities help students understand the concepts better and create a sense of excitement.

-8. Make it relevant
+8. Learn about astronomy while making it relevant

 No matter what approach you take to incorporate astronomy into your classes or extracurricular activities, make sure to connect the study of stars with real-world applications.
 This includes space exploration, weather forecasting, and even communication satellites.